-- Each member needs to be a B.A.S.S. member and Georgia BASS Federation Nation.
+- Each member needs to be a B.A.S.S. member and a Georgia BASS Federation Nation member.
 Members are not required to own a boat; however, members and/or prospective members are responsible for maintaining a minimum of $300,000 of liability insurance on all boats used at Club functions.
-The Executive Board has the right to verify proof of insurance at the time of membership or whenever deemed necessary.
+Any Club Officer has the right to verify proof of insurance at the time of membership or whenever deemed necessary.

-- If a member cannot attend the meeting and wishes to fish, he must contact the Tournament Director or Board Member prior to the drawings of partners or no later than 24 hours after the meeting.
+- If a member cannot attend the meeting and wishes to fish, he must contact the Tournament Director or other Club Officer prior to the drawing of partners or no later than 24 hours after the meeting.

 - Any member, who has agreed to fish a tournament and cannot, must inform his partner within 48 hours of the tournament.
 If notified in less than 48 hours then non boater fees are still due to boater.
 Any other extenuating circumstances will be decided by the board of directors.

-- Meeting days will normally be the last Wednesday of each month.
+- Meetings are held on the last Wednesday of each month unless the date lands on a holiday in which case the meeting will be held on the Wednesday of the previous week.
 Tournament sites and official tournament dates will be selected at the meeting for the upcoming month.

-- Tournament pairings decided by drawing out of a hat both boaters and non-boaters.
-In the event that there are more boaters than non-boaters we highly recommend the extra boater to fish with another boater.
-New potential members must fish with a current member before joining club.
+- Tournament pairings are decided by blind draw.
+In the event that there are more boaters than non-boaters we highly recommend for safety reasons that the extra boaters work out an arrangement to fish together.
+New prospective members must fish with at least two current members before joining club.

 - The same two members cannot fish together in consecutive tournaments.

-- Dues must be paid at the meeting.
-Dues are paid even if a member cannot fish.
+- Tournament dues must be paid at the meeting.
+Active members are required to pay monthly dues whether they participate in the tournament or not.
 All back dues must be paid at the next meeting.
 No refunds on prepaid dues with exception of a member who has fallen on hard times.

 - Non-boater fees are as follows: $40.00 per day, per lake fished. $50.00 per day, per lake fished which require 2 or more hours of travel from the club’s meeting place.